Skip to content

 Stage 3: Load

-Purpose: Load staged files into Snowflake BRONZE layer using TRUNCATE + COPY INTO.
+Purpose: Load staged files into the Snowflake BRONZE layer.

 Operations: